 5. Exercising voting rights and monitoring corporate actions

-- The foregoing policy that each fund manager is responsible for that a fund votes in accordance with the fund's investment policy ensures that conflicts of interest are managed.
+3. The responsibility of the fund manager for ensuring that each fund votes at general meetings in accordance with the investment policy ensures that conflicts of interest are managed.

-- Catella Fonder may, if deemed appropriate, issue a proxy to a third party to represent Catella Fonder at general meetings.
+4. Catella Fonder may, if deemed appropriate, issue a proxy to a third party to represent Catella Fonder at a general meeting.
 Such a proxy shall be preceded by the same preparatory work as if Catella Fonder itself, through an employee, were to be represented at the meeting.

 Upon request and free of charge, Catella Fonder will subsequently report to unit holders its positions on key individual ownership issues and the underlying rationale in each case.